dev-protocol/docs.devprotocol.xyz/content/en/pages/3000-developers/modules/lockup.md

 event PropertyTransfer(address _property, address _from, address _to);
 ```

-Emitted upon a successful methods depositToProperty() and depositToPosition()
+Emitted upon a successful methods depositToProperty() and depositToPosition().